tronprotocol/pm/TRON Core Devs Meetings/Meeting 16.md

 * Lucas

   This issue is about a node reporting a "Handle sync block error."
 The error is thrown by peer.getSyncBlockToFetch().pop().
-This variable is accessed by three threads.
+This variable is accessed by the three threads,

     Thread 1: When the peer disconnects, the clear method of the object is called.

     Thread 2: When processing the synchronization block, the pop method of the object is called.

     Thread 3: When processing the chain inventory message, the pop method of the object is called.

   Concurrent access by thread 1 and thread 2 may cause the exception.
 When thread 2 calls the peek method of the object, then thread 1 clears the data, and then an exception is thrown when thread 2 pops the data.